 ABOUT THE CURATOR

 Chen Qiufan, also known as Stanley Chan, is a Chinese science-fiction writer, scriptwriter, and translator.
-Graduated from Peking University with dual bachelor's degrees in literature and fine arts, Chen is a member of a member of SFWA (Science Fiction Writer Association) and President of CSFA (Chinese Science Fiction Writer Association), and have a seat in Xprize Foundation SFAC (Science Fiction Advisory Council).
+Graduated from Peking University with dual bachelor's degrees in literature and fine arts, Chen is a member of SFWA (Science Fiction Writer Association) and President of CSFA (Chinese Science Fiction Writer Association), and have a seat in Xprize Foundation SFAC (Science Fiction Advisory Council).

 He has received multiple domestic and international awards including Chinese Nebula Awards, Galaxy Awards and World F&SF Translation Award.
 His works have been translated into many languages and featured in numerous European and American sci-fi magazines (Chen is also the first Chinese writer ever published on many of these publications).
 His representative works include “The Waste Tide”, “Future Disease”, and “Censored”.
 This year, Chen is also the executive curator of the Urbanism Architecture Bi-city Biennale.